mathmanu/caffe-jacinto-models/docs/Cifar10_Classification_README.md

 In this section, cifar10 dataset is used as an example to explain the training procedure.
 This is  a toy example to do the flow flushing of the entire training procedure.
 No inference script is provided to test the resulting model.

-Open a bash terminal and change directory into the scripts folder, as explainded earlier.
+Change directory to the scripts folder.
+All the remaining scripts are to be executed from this folder.
+* cd scripts

 ### Dataset preparation

 Fetch the cifar10 dataset by executing:
-* ./tools/get_cifar10.sh
+* ./tools/utils/get_cifar10.sh

 Create LMDB folders for the cifar10 dataset by executing:
-* ./tools/create_cifar10.sh
+* ./tools/utils/create_cifar10.sh

 ### Execution